Print screens of MGM designs

 Final considerations

-Looking back, I realized how great a small change can be and Growth isn't linear, we need to experiment a lot to understand what works with our users.
+Growth isn't linear, we need to test a lot to understand what works and what doesn't work with users.

 mariagomes.uxdesign@gmail.com